 Whether you’re in a virtual or face to face meeting, address inappropriate behaviours when you see them.
 Make sure your team know what is acceptable and unacceptable.
 Encourage them to be accountable for their actions and speak up if they see disrespectful behaviour.

 3. Be a conscious observer

 If you’re reading this and haven’t observed any inappropriate actions from team members, that’s great!
 Just don’t become complacent and think it couldn’t happen in your workplace.
 Work closely with your people, make time to listen to what they’re saying and show genuine interest in what is happening in their lives.

 The more approachable you are, the more likely they are to open up to you.

 When you apply these three actions, you’re showing that you care about your teams’ wellbeing and support the inclusive and creative culture you’ll need to get through these challenging times.

 In my recently published book, “It Stops Now!
 Everything a manager needs to know to deal with harassment and bullying in their team or workplace” I provide many techniques and strategies to help managers recognise and address these more subtle forms of disrespectful behaviour.

-For more information, contact me at j email@example.com or c lick here to purchase a copy of my book today.
+For more information, contact me at firstname.lastname@example.org or click here to purchase a copy of my book today.